ritaturk/xenko-docs/manual/getting-started/create-project.md

 # Create a project

 To start developing your game or application, you must first create a [project](xref:project).
-A game project is mainly composed of [assets](xref:asset) for the game and code for the gameplay.

-In this page, you’ll learn how to create a new project in Xenko.

-In Xenko, you can start creating a project in two ways, from a new empty project, and from an existing sample.
+This page will show you how to create a new empty project, and how to create a project from an existing sample.

 ## Open New/open project window

-To create a new game, first you have to open a **New/open project** window, which guides you further to create games.
+To create a new game, first you have to open the **New/open project** window.

-To open a **New/open project** window, on the **Xenko launcher**, click the Start button.
+* To open the **New/open project** window from the **Xenko launcher**, click the Start button.

->**Note:** You can open the New/open project window from Game Studio, by clicking File > New.
+* To open the **New/open project** window from the **Game Studio**, click File > New.

-The **New/open project** window opens.

 ![New/open project window](media/create-project-new-open-project-window.png)

 _New/open project window_

-## Create a new project
+## Create a new game project

-To create a new game from scratch, you need to Create a new project.
-With this, a new game is created with all the minimum elements that are needed for a game.

-**To create a new game:**
+This section shows you how to create a new game project by using the 'New Game' template.
+Basic elements like a skybox, ground, light, camera and a sphere are automatically added to the project to help you get started.

  1. Open **New/open project** window, and then select **New Game**.